-New theories, methods and approaches from agile family were gradually born in the 1990s.
-Crystal was the first formally formed agile method in 1991, followed by Scrum in 1993 and many other years later.
-While there might not be a one standard definition of agile project management, it can be clearly distinguished from traditional methods, which are incarnated by lengthy and sequential project phases.
+New theories, methods, and approaches from the agile family were gradually born in the 1990s.
+Crystal was the first formally formed agile method in 1991, followed by Scrum in 1993 and many others years later.
+While there might not be a one standard definition of agile project management, it can be clearly distinguished from traditional methods, which are characterized by lengthy and sequential project phases.

-The Cambridge dictionary defines agile as “able to move quickly and easily” and indeed methods from this family were conceived to rapidly adapt to changes – be it in market, technology or environment – and focus on early delivery of business value.
+The Cambridge Dictionary defines agile as “able to move quickly and easily,” and indeed methods from this family were conceived to rapidly adapt to changes – be it in market, technology, or environment – and focus on early delivery of business value.

-To congregate all of the features and characteristics that agile methods have in common, in 2001 a group of projects experts gathered together and created the Agile Manifesto (Beck et al., 2001), a statement of values for successful project development.
+To congregate all the features and characteristics that agile methods have in common, in 2001 a group of project experts gathered together and created the Agile Manifesto (Beck et al., 2001), a statement of values for successful project development.
 These core principles are as follows:

-“individuals and interactions over processes and tools”;
+“individuals and interactions over processes and tools”